Yuli Gurriel Player Props: Marlins vs. Padres

-On Wednesday, Yuli Gurriel (batting .400 in his past 10 games) and the Miami Marlins play the San Diego Padres, whose starting pitcher will be Blake Snell.
-First pitch is at 6:40 PM ET.
+The Miami Marlins, including Yuli Gurriel (.371 batting average in his past 10 games), battle starter Joe Musgrove and the San Diego Padres at LoanDepot park, Thursday at 1:10 PM ET.

-He had a hitless showing in his most recent game (0-for-3) against the Padres.
+In his most recent game he had a hitless showing (0-for-3) against the Padres.

 Yuli Gurriel Game Info & Props vs. the Padres